-A locality may submit up to two applications per funding round that total no more than \$5,000,000; therefore, localities must identify and authorize the projects that will have the most meaningful impact on local community revitalization and economic development efforts.
+A locality may only submit one application per funding round; therefore, localities must identify and authorize the projects that will have the most meaningful impact on local community revitalization and economic development efforts.
 As such, a resolution from the local governing body authorizing the request for funding is an application requirement.
 If the locality is applying on behalf of a non-profit or private for-profit, the resolution should indicate the specific match amount and identify the entity that will be responsible for providing the matching funds.
 A project which encompasses multiple adjacent properties, even if there are various owners, is eligible for consideration if the locality includes all in one application.